nextcloud/documentation/developer_manual/client_apis/LoginFlow/index.rst

 The client should open a webview to :code:`<server>/index.php/login/flow`.
 Be sure to set the :code:`OCS-APIREQUEST` header to :code:`true`.

-The client will register an URL handler to catch urls of the :code:`nc` protocol.
+The client will register a URL handler to catch urls of the :code:`nc` protocol.
 This is required to obtain the credentials in the final stage.

 This should be a one time webview.
 Which means: